AziziAsadel/ph-python/README.md

 # ph-python
 ![ alt text](https://github.com/AziziAsadel/ph-python/blob/master/py.png)
 <pre>
 Note !
-If you want to run this tool, use VPN
+If you want to run this tool, use VPN or DNS
 </pre>
 ## Requirements
 <pre>